 Immediately south of Gualala is the world-famous Sea Ranch Golf Links, an 18-hole, 6,649-yard, par 72 Scottish links-style course designed by Robert Muir Graves.
 He designed two nine-hole courses at the same time, but they were built 22 years apart, which gives the feel of playing two different but equally exciting courses.

 Considered one of the premier courses in California, Sea Ranch is both challenging and beautiful.
-On site are a pro shop, driving range, putting green; instruction and rental clubs are available, as are pull and electric carts.
+On site are a pro shop, driving range, and putting green; instruction and rental clubs are available, as are pull and electric carts.

 Sea Ranch Golf Links, 42000 Highway 1, The Sea Ranch, 707-785-2468